 > Head to Dapa Port for the boat back to Surigao Port (2 hrs)

 > Take a van to Butuan Airport (3 hrs)

 A map of our itinerary for the visual people

 Overall, my friends and I each pocketed Php 7,000 for the whole trip (accommodations, transportation, food, etc) and our flights were:

 • Manila to Butuan (w/ Philippine Airlines) – Php 1,300

 • Butuan to Manila (w/ Cebu Pacific) – Php 499

 • Should you plan on visiting the Enchanted River, be sure to time it early morning on a weekday.
 It’s beautiful and deep and surprisingly salty, but I feel we couldn’t enjoy it to its fullest because of the huge crowd on a Saturday afternoon.

 • 3 days for Siargao was simply not enough!
 I highly encourage you to stay at least a week.
-If we stayed longer we could’ve went swimming with sting-less jellyfish in Sugba Lagoon or Bucas Grande!
+If we stayed longer we could’ve gone swimming with sting-less jellyfish in Sohoton Cove or Sugba Lagoon!